 - If breath or blood was drawn, were the law enforcement forensic tests conducted according to their respective forensic guidelines?

 - Any witnesses?
 What is their history?
 Any credibility issues?
+Any inconsistencies in their stories when questioned?

-GET RESULTS WITH A DWI LAWYER
+GET THE RESULTS YOU REQUIRE WITH A DWI LAWYER

-- Tarrant County DWI (2020) – DWI -Open Container (with accident and 0.09 BAC) -reduced to an Obstruction (18 months Deferred).
+- Tarrant County DWI (2020) – DWI -Open Container (with accident and 0.09 BAC) – reduced to an Obstruction (18 months Deferred).

-- Tarrant County DWI (2020) – DWI reduced to an Obstruction (12 months Deferred) due to issue with proving “intoxication” at trial.
+- Tarrant County DWI (2020) – DWI offense reduced to an Obstruction (12 months Deferred) due to issue with proving “intoxication” at trial.

-- Tarrant County DWI (2020) – DWI reduced to an Obstruction (14 months Deferred) due to issues with proving “operation” at trial.
+- Tarrant County DWI (2020) – DWI offense reduced to an Obstruction (14 months Deferred) due to issues with proving “operation” at trial.

 - Tarrant County DWI Repetition (2020): Reduced to an Obstruction – Client received Deferred Adjudication (Eligible to be Dismissed).

 - Tarrant County DWI (2019): Jury Trial – Jury found our Client NOT GUILTY of DWI (Driving While Intoxicated).
+No penalties assessed.

 - Tarrant County DWI & UCW (Unlawful Carrying of a Weapon)(2019).
 Both cases were dismissed after being set on the trial docket.